 Comments & Interaction

 Comments are one of the best parts of blogging, as they’re a great way to engage with the community.
-The post Does Your Blog Get Comments? talks about how to encourage commenting on your posts.
+You can read more about getting comments here.

 The post Dealing with Inappropriate Behaviour Online talks about how to protect yourself and your blog if you’re starting to experience harassment or other inappropriate behaviour.